kchuanglab/CUPID-seq/demux-and-dada2_README.md

 1. **Installation and setting up the Docker image** \
-  There are two ways to acquire the docker image needed for analysis, either by pulling directly from docker hub (the easiest approach) or using the dockerfile and other inputs provided in 'docker-both.zip' (**ZENODO LOCATION**) to build the docker image.\
+  There are two ways to acquire the docker image needed for analysis, either by pulling directly from docker hub (the easiest approach) or using the dockerfile and other inputs provided in 'docker-both.zip' ([here](https://drive.google.com/drive/u/0/folders/1VuWS_-gbXBxw8aFTJj2s_G4Wgw281rvf)) to build the docker image.\
 \
   **Pulling image:** \
   Launch Docker.
 Then in a terminal, run `docker pull rlporter24/demux-dada2:1.0`.
 This will make a local copy of the Docker image 'rlporter24/demux-dada2:1.0', which contains the code and environment needed to process the data, as well as example input files for running a test.\